 By forging relationships with other partners in new locations we can develop and learn together in order to build truly sustainable aquaculture models that will benefit the communities managing them, and the environments that they’re placed within long into the future.

-The BV aquaculture programme and team would like to sincerely thank and acknowledge our principal partner Norges Vel for their contributions to the development of the community-based sea cucumber farming model, through the hard times and the good.
+The BV aquaculture programme and team would like to sincerely thank and acknowledge our principal partner Norges Vel for their contributions to the development of the community-based sea cucumber farming model.